MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxmisc/nf-acxmisc-acxobjectbagaddstring.md

 An intialized ObjectBag ACX object.
 For more information, see [ACX - Summary of ACX Objects](/windows-hardware/drivers/audio/acx-summary-of-objects).

-A TBD to the ObjectBag

-For more information about ACX objects, see [Summary of ACX Objects](/windows-hardware/drivers/audio/acx-summary-of-objects).

 ### -param ValueName

-The name of the value that will be used to access the value.

 A ValueName that will be associated with the added string and can be used to retrieve the stored string.